ezr1verL/AI-Infrastructure-Capital-Allocation/research/01_power_constraint.md

 ### 4. What Remains Uncertain

-Although the overall thesis is supported, several sources of uncertainty remain and are likely to influence future investment implications.
+The overall thesis is supported, but several uncertainties could still affect the investment implications.

-First, the ultimate scale of electricity demand remains uncertain.
-Forecasts may overstate realized demand by including speculative projects, double-counting announced developments, or assuming faster project execution than ultimately occurs.
-ERCOT's adjustment methodology—reducing requested large-load demand based on observed realization rates—illustrates why announced capacity should not automatically be treated as firm demand.
+The first is the scale of future electricity demand.
+Forecasts may overstate realized demand if they include speculative projects, double-count announced developments, or assume projects come online faster than they actually do.
+ERCOT's adjustment methodology, which reduces requested large-load demand based on observed realization rates, is a useful reminder that announced capacity should not be treated as firm demand.

-Second, improvements in AI efficiency could materially alter long-term electricity consumption.
-Advances in semiconductor design, model architecture, inference optimization, cooling technologies, and workload management may reduce energy intensity.
-At the same time, those efficiency gains could be offset by broader AI adoption, larger models, and higher inference volumes.
-The net effect remains uncertain.
+AI efficiency is another open question.
+Improvements in semiconductor design, model architecture, inference optimization, cooling technologies, and workload management could reduce energy intensity over time.
+Those gains could also be offset by wider AI adoption, larger models, and higher inference volumes.
+The net effect remains unclear.

-Finally, regional policy and utility practices continue to evolve.
-Large-load tariffs, interconnection reform, cost-allocation rules, behind-the-meter generation, and utility planning processes may significantly influence where new AI infrastructure can be deployed and which regions ultimately attract investment.
+Regional policy and utility practices are still evolving.
+Large-load tariffs, interconnection reform, cost allocation rules, behind-the-meter generation, and utility planning processes could all influence where new AI infrastructure can be deployed and which regions attract investment.

 These uncertainties do not invalidate the thesis.
-Instead, they reinforce why regional analysis and continuous evidence updates remain central to the research framework.
+They explain why regional analysis and regular evidence updates remain important to the research framework.
 ---

 ### 5. Research Decision Framework